teamforage/forage-ios-sdk/README.md

 }()
 ```

-#### Subscribe to `ForageElement` state changes
+#### Subscribe to `ForageTextField` state changes

 Forage validates an EBT Element’s input as a customer types.
-To notify customers of input validation errors, you'll need to conform to the `ForageElementDelegate` protocol.
+To notify customers of input validation errors, you'll need to conform to the `ForageTextFieldDelegate` protocol.

-The `focusDidChange` method is triggered when a `ForageElement` gains or loses focus.
+The `focusDidChange` method is triggered when a `ForageTextField` gains or loses focus.

 ```swift
 foragePanTextField.delegate = self